Lush (company): #Spycops campaign

 On 31 May 2018, Lush launched a campaign aimed to highlight previous abuses by undercover police officers in the UK.
 The company put up window displays in its stores with a mock-up of a police officer in and out of uniform alongside the tag-line "Paid to lie #Spycops".
 In some stores replica police tape was put on the shopfront windows with: "Police have crossed the line".
-The campaign attracted immediate criticism from serving officers and members of the public due to its "broad brush" approach which appeared to suggest that police officers were liars and involved in a cover-up.
-Many notable figures were critical of the campaign by Lush, including Chief Police Officers and the Home Secretary, Sajid Javid.
-Lush responded to the backlash by stating that the campaign was "not an anti-state/anti-police campaign" and that they were aware "police forces of the UK are doing an increasingly difficult and dangerous job whilst having their funding slashed".
+The campaign attracted criticism on social media due to its "broad brush" approach which appeared to suggest that all police officers were liars and involved in a cover-up.
+Calum MacLeod, chair of the Police Federation and the Home Secretary, Sajid Javid, criticised the campaign.
+Lush responded that the campaign was "not an anti-state/anti-police campaign" and that they were aware "police forces of the UK are doing an increasingly difficult and dangerous job whilst having their funding slashed".
 They also stated that the campaign was "not about the real police work done by those front line officers who support the public every day – it is about a controversial branch of political undercover policing that ran for many years before being exposed."
-Lush suspended the window campaign "for the safety of our staff" on 8 June 2018, but resumed it on 13 June.
+Lush suspended the window campaign "for the safety of our staff" on 8 June 2018, and resumed it on 13 June.